YuWang-AjaxW/ThunderstormAsthma/README.md

 How to use: To use our website just click on the link below: thunderstormasthma.cf

-Sub directions for iteration 1: https://www.thunderstormasthma.cf/home_frontpage_iteration1/
+Sub domain for iteration 1:
+https://www.thunderstormasthma.cf/home_frontpage_iteration1/

-Sub directions for iteration 2: https://www.thunderstormasthma.cf/home_itertation2/
+Sub domain for iteration 2:
+https://www.thunderstormasthma.cf/home_itertation2/

 Technical function：